Tenchi2xh/DNAP/readme.md

 When using the standalone application, logs are written in `~/.dnap/dnap.log` instead of `stdout`.

+Linux notes:

+- On Debian-based distributions, the `.deb` package found in the releases can be installed using `sudo dpkg -i dnap_[VERSION].deb`
+- The binary requires GLIBC to be at least 2.24.
+The version can be verified with `ldd --version`.
+- No notifications are implemented as of yet.
+New releases can for now be seen by watching logs with `tail -f ~/.dnap/dnap.log`.

 ### Run from source

 Install dependencies using the requirements file relevant to your operating system: